rogerbinns/apsw/_sources/about.rst.txt

 Use APSW when you want to use SQLite fully, and have an improved developer experience.
 See more about the :doc:`differences between APSW and sqlite3 <pysqlite>`.

+Because of the complete integration with SQLite, APSW offers useful additional functionality such as :doc:`these <ext>` and comprehensive :doc:`full text search support <textsearch>`.

 Dependencies
 ------------